akimon658/akimon658/README.md

-A student at Institute of Science Tokyo, School of Computing
+A student at Institute of Science Tokyo, Department of Mathematical and Computing Science

 <img src="/github-metrics.svg" alt="GitHub Metrics" width="480px" />